Finspire13/Awesome-Surgical-Video-Analysis/README.md

 _**Under development.
 Welcome to contribute.**_

 TO DO:
-- Add paper links
-- Add code links
+- Add paper / code links
 - Add 2020/2021 works for skill assessment
 - Elaborate on surgical phase/action recognition
 - Elaborate on surgical instrument/scene segmentation
-- Better classification of the 'scene' and 'other' categories
+- Better classification of categories
-- More categories

 ## Contents